nesh170/SLogo/DESIGN/DESIGN.md

 API Example Code
 ==============
-When the method fd 50 is typed, and the run button is hit, the following commands are executed:-
+When the method fd 50 is typed, and the run button is hit, the following methods are executed:-

-* executeCommand is called in my Controller to send the String to the parser in model
+* executeCommand is called in my Controller to send the String to model
-* Model.
+* processCommand is called in the Model by the controller, passing it the string of code to be executed.
+* parse from the model internal API is called by processCommand in the Model to parse the string into SLogo commands
+* executeProgram (from model internal API) is called by processCommand once parse has completed.
-* move() which is a public View API is called by the model.
+* move() which is a public View API is called by the model/backend (specifically the forward command object).
 It then moves the turtle by 50px and creates a 50px line

 Design Considerations